"A Mile A Day in May" Fundraising Challenge

 So how does it work?

-- Commit to the challenge of walking (jogging/running/ambling) one mile every day throughout May and invite your nearest and dearest to join you!
+- Join SFAC staff by committing to the challenge of walking (jogging/running/ambling) one mile every day throughout May (alone or as part of a team) and invite your nearest and dearest to join you!

 - Spread the word!
 Share with your networks so that we can turn pennies into pounds and pounds into ‘great practise.’